 Frequently Asked Questions

 What are the main goals of the corral and VI Donkey Rescue, Inc.

-The horseback rides generate extra income for everyone at the corral, but they have to take place around the time it takes to care for all the other rescues.
+* The horseback rides generate extra income for everyone at the corral, but they have to take place around the time it takes to care for all the other rescues.
 On St. John afternoons are cooler, so I’m offering two, one hour rides at 3:00 and 5pm.
-I can accommodate 5 adults with the weight limit #240 and one pony sized child rider.
-Weight limit is 130#.
+I can accommodate 5 adults with the weight limit #240 and one pony sized rider.
+Her Weight limit is 130#.
 No double riding.
 If you have a larger group please call 340-693-5778 to book.
-Closed toed shoes and long pants will be required to aid in the protection from the saddle and brush.
+Closed toed shoes and long pants are required to aid in the protection from the saddle and brush.
 I have a variety of pants to borrow from if needed.
 No electronic devices will be allowed as we may get into the water and we want hands on the reins.
 Several pictures are included of each participant taken by the guide.

-I hope to provide you with a memorable experience while on the trail, but also while interacting with the animals who call the Carolina Corral home.
-Particularly the island donkeys, goats and horses who were either born on the islands or imported from the states.
-Some of the donkeys were born at the corral after their mothers came in as rescues.
+* I hope to provide you with a memorable experience while on the trail, but also while interacting with the animals who call the Carolina Corral home.
+Particularly the island donkeys, goats, sheep and horses who were either born on the islands or imported from the states.
+As well as the donkeys who were born at the corral after their mothers came in as rescues.

-Other youngsters were separated from their mothers in the wild or were sick and injured.
-The adults are brought in and later released if possible after their injuries are treated, but I’m always here for water and food if they need it during our dry spells.
+* Other young donkeys were separated from their mothers in the wild or were sick and injured.
+The adults are brought in and later released if possible after their injuries are treated, but they know where to come for water and food if they need it during our dry times.

-Other animals including sheep, deer, cats, dogs, chickens, hogs and ducks have been assisted as well with my willingness and know-how in providing for their care.
+* Animals including deer, cats, dogs, chickens, hogs and ducks have been assisted as well with my willingness and know-how in providing for their care.
 Few options exist for these wild and domestic animals in need on this tiny Caribbean island.

-Help with the morning feed at 8:30 or book a private tour of the corral at 10am.
-Join me at 11am for a public tour to meet the gang!
-If none one of those times work, feel free to call me at 340-693-5778 to schedule a visit.
-1pm is the Daily Donkey, which is comprised of three fun activities with the donkeys.
+* Help with the morning feed at 8:30 or book a private tour of the corral at 10am.
+Join me at 11am for a public tour to meet the gang.
+Please note the corral tours are not horseback rides.
+1:00 pm is the Daily Donkey, which is comprised of three fun activities with the donkeys.
 Accept the challenge of getting your donkey to cooperate!
 Fun for the whole family.